 Peterson Lamp Company today has basically three operations at our one location.
 The first is NEW LAMPS – These are groups of matching floor and table lamps, built with components from suppliers within three hours of Hudsonville.
 The few parts we need that come from overseas are purchased from American distributors, so we can proudly say that our lamps are Made in the USA.

 We build each new lamp to order, so we can offer items most large companies can not.
 If you need the lamp taller, or shorter, or with a different switching option, etc. we are happy to work with you.
 Just let us know, and if it is possible, we will do what we can to accommodate you.
-Our prices are on the site, and modifications are quoted as required.
-Please email for shipping costs and any other questions.

 Our second operation is REVAMPED LAMPS.
 This is something we started a couple of years ago that is a lot of fun.
 We acquire older lamps from mission stores, or state sales, sometimes rescuing them from the scrap heap.
 We then recycle the old wiring and damaged metal pieces.
 The remaining parts are stripped of much of the old finish, and then sent out for a baked-on espresso or black powder coat.
 We then assemble the lamp with the old parts, add new parts if needed, and maybe parts from other lamps.
 We install new wiring, safety, and bulb test, and, voila, you basically have a new lamp.
 Please note that most all of these lamps are 1 of a kind, sometimes a pair, and sold on a first-come, first-served basis.